yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 This assignment will prepare you for the application that you are going to build over the next 5 weeks.
 This application is a bubble puzzle game similar to BubbleMania.
 The objective is to shoot bubbles of different colours so that they adhere to other bubbles that are already in the game area.
 Three or more connected bubbles of the same colour will be removed from the game areas.
 Any bubbles left unattached to the top will also be removed.

-In this assignment, you will practice reading and interpreting specifications, and writing Objective-C code that satisfies our specifications.
-In addition, you will be given an introduction to using checkRep methods and testing strategies.
+In this assignment, you will practice reading and interpreting specifications, and writing Swift code that satisfies our specifications.
+In addition, you will be given an introduction to using `checkRep` methods and testing in Xcode 6.
 You will implement three classes and link them with the code provided to complete the implementation of a Graph ADT.
 You will be required to answer some questions about both the code you are given and the code you need to write.

 A video of what your app might look like is shown in Interactive 3.1.
 Note that while the grading of the problem sets will be done separately, you will eventually have to integrate all the parts together.
 You should put effort into ensuring that each problem set is fully debugged before you move on or you will run into a lot of problems when you try to integrate all the parts in a few weeks.